I would if I could site front page

 The supervisory authority handles complaints

-Consider submitting a complaint if:
+You might consider submitting a complaint if:

-• you don't receive a reply from the service provider within two weeks or
+• You don’t receive a reply from the service provider within two weeks, or

 The supervisory authority has the last word